cagandurgun/ObjectSaver/README.md

 ### Usage
 #### Example of Creating a Suitable Object
-If an object is not Serializable, a NotSerializableException is thrown, providing a descriptive message that indicates the class name responsible for the issue.
+If an object is not Serializable, the registration process cannot proceed successfully.
+Therefore, a NotSerializableException is thrown to ensure robust and reliable system operation, providing a descriptive message that indicates the class responsible for the issue.
+To avoid this situation, the only requirement is to implement the Serializable interface for the class you intend to register.
+Below, you can see an example of its usage in a simple class.

 ```java
 import java.io.Serializable;